annegrobleben/Applied_Data_Science_Capstone/README.md

 - EDA using SQL and visualization
 - Interactive visual analytics using Folium and Plotly dash
-- Predictive analysis using classification models Summary of all results
+- Predictive analysis using classification models

+Summary of all results
 - Using a logistic regression model, a K Nearest Neighbors model, a Support Vector Machine model or a Decision Tree we are able to predict the Falcon 9 launch outcomes with an accuracy of 0.83334.

+Files included in this repository: